Frequently Asked Questions

 Can I switch business energy supplier while under contract?

-If you want to switch before the end of your contract, be aware that you may incur an exit fee for terminating your agreement early.
+If you want to switch before the end of your energy contract, be aware that you may incur an exit fee for terminating your agreement early.
 This fee can impact your overall savings, so it’s important to weigh your options carefully.

 What information do I need to switch business energy suppliers?